 The qualitative assessment for each country is visualised through a four-page profile.
 The initial two pages provide an overview of the country.
 They feature a table of the country's key metrics and three charts.
 The metrics include demographic, economic and energy information and give a background to the country's profile.
 The first chart illustrates the risk level across the assessed areas.
-It is followed by a bar chart that shows the performance of the countries under each of the four indicators.
+It is followed by a bar chart that shows the performance of the countries on each of the four indicators.
 A 5-colour coding approach is used for this purpose.
 Dark green represents the highest band of scores while red represents the lowest.
 The third chart breaks down the country's performance across the sub-indicators, where 0 denotes the weakest and 100 the strongest performance.
-The remaining pages of the profile offer a detailed analysis of the country's performance under each indicator.
-They present the overall score for each indicator and summarise the key strengths and areas of improvement.
+The remaining pages of the profile offer a detailed analysis of the country's performance on each indicator.
+They present the overall score for each indicator and summarise the key strengths and areas for improvement.
+Profiles of the recurrent countries now have a table that reflects the change in their performance vis-a-vis 2018 on (1) the risk areas and (2) the indicators.